paulu/deepfeatinterp/README.md

 GPU.
 Torch is faster than Caffe+SciPy but it produces a lower-quality result.
 We set Caffe+SciPy to be default for the LFW and UT-Zappos50K demonstrations and Torch to be the default for the high-res face demonstration.

-The Torch model uses more GPU memory so if you run out of memory you can try the Caffe+SciPy backend.
+### Memory

+The Torch model needs 6 GB of GPU memory.
+The Caffe+SciPy backend needs 3 GB of GPU memory to transform high-res images.

 ## 3.2 Interpolation "amount" (--delta)